jbannick/rust_dds_tms_01/README.md

 Step 3.
 On your computer, create a working direcory.

 Step 4.
-CD to that working directory.
+In a Terminal Window, CD to that working directory.

 Step 5.
 Clone this repo to that working directory.

+Enter on the command line:
 git clone https://github.com/jbannick/rust_dds_tms_01.git.

 ### How to run this app: